Gifts for Ghost Hunters

 For me, it’s just so-so.

 Don’t let that scare you.
-I think it’s just me; audio things don’t seem to be my strong suit.
+I think it’s just me; audio devices don’t seem to be my strong suit.

 I have evidence to support that.
 With about 20 of us in a room – known for being very haunted – an actual Shack Hack sat silent for 20+ minutes.